aco950/aws-cloud-prac-notes/11_aws_security.md

 # Amazon Inspector

+## What is Amazon Inspector?
-## Amazon Inspector is an automated security assessment service
+* An automated security assessment service
-* Agent-based, API-driven, and delivered as a service.
+* Agent-based, API-driven, and delivered as a service
 * Assesses applications for:
   * Vulnerabilities
   * Deviations from best practices